apache/amoro-site/amoro-docs/content/engines/flink/flink-ds.md

 > **TIPS**
 >
-> arctic.emit.mode contains log, you need to configure log-store.enabled = true [Enable Log Configuration](../flink-dml/)
+> mixed-format.emit.mode contains log, you need to configure log-store.enabled = true [Enable Log Configuration](../flink-dml/)
 >
-> arctic.emit.mode When file is included, the primary key table will only be written to ChangeStore, and the non-primary key table will be directly written to BaseStore.
+> mixed-format.emit.mode When file is included, the primary key table will only be written to ChangeStore, and the non-primary key table will be directly written to BaseStore.